Dapper Dan Was Once Sued Out Of Business, But Now Gucci Is Knocking Him Off

 There is no exchange to be had when only one person is getting the profits and recognition which makes the idea of a "cultural exchange" laughable.
 Fashion, and other creative industries, are not a potluck where everyone shares their family's dishes.
 It is a business.
 And the act of taking from people, and sharing no profit or credit (until forced by the public), is an economic violence.
 The word exchange insinuates a sense of equality.
 What Gucci did was not an even, equal thing.
 White supremacist capitalism depends on appropriation because it creates nothing, but steals and exploits everything, from cuisine to fashion.
 Even when we observe pop stars like Miley Cyrus and Katy Perry, we see the ability of whiteness to try on and use black culture for sales and re-branding leaving no profit for the people responsible for making a culture to exploit.
 Miley Cyrus has since moved on to a more tame, all-American brand since her edgy/hip-hop phase where she used black people as props.
 Katy Perry is currently using black culture, music, and bodies to appear more relevant and expansive as an artist.
 Meanwhile, black people and other cultures create independently based off of our own identities and legacies like we have with jazz and hip-hop.
 We merge and exchange cultures without exploitation happening on any level, including cultural and economic.
 We share credit.
 We share profit.

-We know this not to be true of businesses founded inside of white capitalism, even in the case of Dapper Dan for even when he found a way to sew his exclusion and frustration into immaculate garments and a booming business, fashion heavyweights like Louis Vuitton, Fendi, and yes, even Gucci, sued him.
-The repeated legal takedowns resulted in the eventual closing of his business after eight years.
+We know this not to be true of businesses founded inside of white capitalism, even in the case of Dapper Dan for even when he found a way to sew his exclusion and frustration into immaculate garments and a booming business, several big-name fashion houses sued him.* The repeated legal takedowns resulted in the eventual closing of his business after eight years.
 Here we see even when black people attempt to reclaim and find celebration from the industry that excludes and exploits them, there's still no having for the black creative.
 This adds more insult to the hit that Gucci would dare take a design of Dan's without permission or reparation.

 Whiteness has a severe problem with exchange, mostly because the intention is solely to dominate culturally and profit economically.
 There is no room for soul and humanity, which is where the sharing takes place.
 The idea is to show there's no place whiteness can't arrive, steal, and profit.
 Even in Dapper Dan's case, where you have a man that created based off of his exclusion from an industry.
 This same industry takes the inventiveness, skill, and irony in his work, steals it, profits, and erases his existence until pressed by the public to acknowledge that this was a Dapper Dan original.